Calciforge

 return Verdict.allow()

-The synthetic-model vocabulary is:
+The synthetic routing vocabulary is:

 # /etc/calciforge/config.toml — model gateway